diyamenghani007/Prophet-Driven-Stock-Forecasting-Predicting-NIFTY-s-Next-Move/README.md

-# LASA Financial Forecasting Project
+# Prophet-Driven Stock Forecasting: Predicting NIFTY’s Next Move

 ## Overview
 This project forecasts short-term (3 months) and long-term (3 years) price trends for **NIFTY 50** and **NIFTY BANK** indices using **Yahoo Finance** data and **Facebook Prophet** for time-series modeling.